basil08/basil08.github.io/content/bookshelf.md

 The book explores the gray region of materialistic wants and possessions and how detached it is from what one truly seeks in life.
 PS: The peculiar narration perspective of the prose was slightly disorienting for me.

 {{</ds>}}

+3. {{<ds sum="**Kari | Amruta Patil**">}}
+A poignant braindump enveloped in grosteque and charming visuals.
+Introspective, deep, and witty.
+Given the fact that I don't read much graphic novels, this was a welcome change.

+PS: Got recommended from a bookclub group.
+I'm allowing myself the freedom to change and that is important.

+{{</ds>}}

 ## Unfinished